-(Gains)/Losses due to Plan Experience: The liability for each plan is expected to change based on certain demographic and economic assumptions; however, actual plan experience will differ to some degree.
+• (Gains)/Losses due to Plan Experience: The liability for each plan is expected to change based on certain demographic and economic assumptions; however, actual plan experience will differ to some degree.
 This creates (gains) or losses due to plan experience being different than expected with these assumptions.
 This includes the following primary factors:

-Active Decrements: The actuarial valuation assumes that each active plan member has a particular probability of terminating, retiring, becoming disabled, or becoming deceased in each year.
+• Active Decrements: The actuarial valuation assumes that each active plan member has a particular probability of terminating, retiring, becoming disabled, or becoming deceased in each year.
 An individual (gain) or loss is generated based on the plan member's actual status in the current valuation year based on the difference from what was expected.
-The gain for the Police Officers and Firefighters' and Teachers' Plans is primarily due to a group of new retirees who turned 50 since the prior valuation.
-The assumption in effect for the measurement of (gain)/loss assumed that an individual who leaves the population prior to attaining age 50 is a termination, causing a gain to be incurred in the active decrements category.
-The individuals' retirement loss is categorized as "other census changes" resulting in the correct calculation of the liability overall, despite the categorization of the individual pieces.
+The gain for the Police Officers and Firefighters' and Teachers' Plans is primarily due to fewer retirements than expected for the Teachers.
 For the Judges' Plan, fewer active members retired than were expected, resulting in a gain.

 - Inactive Mortality: The actuarial valuation assumes that each inactive plan member has a particular probability of becoming deceased in each year.
 An individual (gain) or loss is generated based on whether the plan member actually dies during the year.
-The gain shown for the Police Officers and Firefighters' and Teachers' Plans is driven by plan members in pay status dying at an earlier age or in greater number than expected in the past year.
-For the Judges' Plan there was only one death since the prior year, in contrast with the remaining population of older retirees and survivors who survived despite higher probabilities of death.
+The gain shown for the Police Officers and Firefighters' and Teachers' Plans is driven by plan members in pay status dying at an earlier age and in greater number than expected in the past year.
+For the Judges' Plan there were four deaths since the prior year, which was less than expected, resulting in a loss.
 Smaller populations are expected to experience larger deviations from expected year-over-year than a larger population, as individual deaths or survivorship have a more significant relative impact on the liability than in a larger population.
 Long-term gains and losses are expected to offset each other with experience aligning to the assumed mortality probabilities. - Salary Increase: The actuarial valuation assumes that salaries for active plan members will increase by a certain amount.
 An individual (gain) or loss is generated for each plan member based on their actual salary amount reported in the current valuation.
-A gain is reported when a plan member's actual salary is lower than the expected amount, and a loss is reported when a plan member's actual salary is higher than the expected amount. - New Entrants: The actuarial valuation incurs a loss whenever new members enter the plan with past service.
+A gain is reported when a plan member's actual salary is lower than the expected amount, and a loss is reported when a plan member's actual salary is higher than the expected amount.
+The gain for the Police Officers and Firefighters' and Teachers' Plans is due in part to the fact that there was no collectively bargained pay increase. - New Entrants: The actuarial valuation incurs a loss whenever new members enter the plan with past service.
 The Police Officers and Firefighters' and Teachers' Plans are closed and will never incur a gain or loss due to this reason.
-The Judges' Plan reports a small loss due to the new plan members with past service. - COLA Different Than Expected: The actuarial valuation assumes that retirement benefits for inactive plan members that are receiving benefits will increase by a certain amount.
+The Judges' Plan did have one new entrant but the individual did not join with past service, therefore there is no (gain) or loss. - COLA Different Than Expected: The actuarial valuation assumes that retirement benefits for inactive plan members that are receiving benefits will increase by a certain amount.
 An individual (gain) or loss is generated for each plan member based on their actual benefit amount reported in the current valuation.
-The Police Officers and Firefighters' and Teachers' Plans had a loss primarily due to higher actual COLA percentages than expected.
-Note that the Police Officers and Firefighters' Plan members who retired prior to February 15, 1980 received retroactive pay increases, however, only the difference between the expected COLA and the actual COLA for 2020 have been included here.
-The remaining loss due to the retroactive increase for those who retired prior to February 15, 1980 is included in the \$4.3 million loss for continuing inactive plan members as discussed in the (Gains)/Losses due to Census Changes section below.
-The Judges' Plan had a loss due to higher COLA than expected.
+The Police Officers and Firefighters' and Teachers' Plans had a gain due to lower actual COLA percentages than expected.
+The Judges' Plan had a gain due to lower COLA than expected.